The Complete Guide to Career Exploration for Teens and Their Teachers

 Career exploration is important for students because it helps them set informed goals and motivates them to achieve those goals.
 Let’s take a look at how career exploration accomplishes this.

-Why is Career Exploration Important for Students (1)
+Why is Career Exploration Important for Students_USA

 1. Career exploration exposes students to the myriad of career pathways that exist.

 Did you know that the Standard Occupational Classification (SOC) includes 867 detailed occupations?
 Or that Canada’s National Occupational Classification (NOC) lists approximately 30,000 different job titles?
 That said, neither the SOC nor the NOC “attempt to provide an exhaustive list of job titles.”
-Instead, these lists aim “to cover the most commonly used and universally understood labels that identify work” in their respective labour markets.
+Instead, these lists aim “to cover the most commonly used and universally understood labels that identify work” in their respective labor markets.
 In other words, a list of 30,000 occupations does not cover all the jobs that exist in a single country.
 Given the tremendous number of job titles and opportunities, it is impossible for students to be aware of all their options without dedicating time and attention to career exploration.

 Discover how ChatterHigh personalizes career exploration for students.

-Exposing students to the plethora of occupations within the labour market is a vital piece of career exploration.
+Exposing students to the plethora of occupations within the labor market is a vital piece of career exploration.
 However, to help youth make informed career choices, it’s important to also teach them about a couple of fundamental economic principles: supply and demand.
 Of course, the economy is ever-evolving as technology continues to transform how people work and what kinds of jobs exist.
 So it’s impossible to tell your students exactly what the job market will look like by the time they are ready to enter the workforce.
 It’s possible that the jobs your students will one day have don’t exist yet.
 It’s also possible the jobs they’re dreaming of will change.
-However, by introducing them to trends in the economy and relevant labour market information, you can help your students gain insight into what areas of study will prepare them for tomorrow’s economy.
+However, by introducing them to trends in the economy and relevant labor market information, you can help your students gain insight into what areas of study will prepare them for tomorrow’s economy.

 Check out “NOC, SOC, and Roll: How ChatterHigh Connects Students to Labor Market Information.”